lerouxerwan/EquationDiscovery4ClimateImpact/README.md

 - "tests" folder contain all tests

-- "utils" folder contains transverse classes/functions that are used in all other folders.
+- "utils" folder contains transverse classes/functions used in all other folders.

 ## Code convention